pearlsal/postural_glm_hmm/readme.txt

 COMMANDS TO RUN:
 First, you have to install the environment using the command: "conda env create -f environment.yml" and activate it.
 Secondly, go to "https://github.com/lindermanlab/ssm" and follow the steps to install the ssm package (suggested to download in the top level folder of the project, outside "postural_glm_hmm").
-Assuming you have the pickle file obtained from "prepare4ratemap()" and from "prepare_data4glms()" functions of Jingyi's pipeline and you store them in the folder named "data", you are ready to run the "main.py".
+Assuming you have the pickle file obtained from "prepare4ratemap()" and from "prepare_data4glms()" functions of Jingyi's pipeline and you store them in the folder named "data", change the name of the file to the corresponding animal and you are ready to run the "main.py".
 The options of the package are multiple, but the combinations are strongly constrained in this version.
 At the current state of development, the "main.py" is an example containing one of the allowed parameters' structures.

 NOTEBOOKS: